panuph/practical-software-design/README.md

 }
 ```

-Once you have an interface, you can implement the inteface in any way you want as long as you provide the requried methods.
-You may have a very simple default implementation for each interface, and wiring all those implementations together will enable you to test your whole software (in particular your implemented algorithms) even before you have actual, specific implementations.
+Once you have an interface, you can implement in in any way you like as long as you provide the required methods.
+You may have a very simple default implementation of each interface, and wiring all those implementations up together will enable you to test your whole software (in particular all your implemented algorithms) even before you have actual, specific implementations.

-If it is a team development, a developer may be assigned to work on a specific implementation of an interface while he or she does not need to know anything beyond what the inteface requires.
+If it is a team development, a developer can easily be assigned to work on a specific implementation of an interface while he or she does not have to know anything beyond what the interface requires.

 ### Use Strategy design pattern first